jjsch-dev/pico_i2c_sniffer/README.md

 ### Connection diagram

-The sniffer connection to the I2C bus is as follows: the SDA line connects to the GPIO, the SCL line to the GPIO3 and the GND is shared.
+The sniffer connection to the I2C bus is as follows: the SDA line connects to the GPIO0, the SCL line to the GPIO3 and the GND is shared.

 NOTE: the bus is 3.3V logic.